afdezcl/afdezcl/README.md

 [<img src="hello-world.gif" />](https://adrianfernandez.site)

 ## :book: About me
-- 💼 I'm a full-stack engineer at Freepik
+- 💼 I'm a Frontend Engineer at Freepik
 - 🎓 I've studied Software Engineering at University of Malaga.